 After months of dealing with the fallout from COVID-19, many people have what is nicely being called "pandemic fatigue".
-We would choose to add a colorful word or 2 to the name... but nevertheless, we do believe it's real, and have seen it first hand!
+We would choose to add a colorful word or 2 to the name... but nevertheless, it's real, and we have seen it first hand!

 Nearly 1/3 of American's alone are reporting mental health issues related to the pandemic.
 We can not overlook the urgency of these problems, new data suggest that the fallout of these problems will be significant, with upward of 75,000 MORE people dying from drugs, alcohol abuse and suicide than we would have expected without the corona virus.
 Our next great task will be to flatten the mental health curve; and we are here to help!
 Here's some great info on what to look for and things we can do to address the issues you might see reflected in yourself or a loved one.